poojithaPoojaj/MySubscription/README.md

     Sample Input : 35
     Sample Output: {“BM”, “HT”}, {“Hindu”, “BM”}

+# This Project Contains Tests
+ This Project contains Some tests like

+    1. checkAllNewsPaperDetailsAreStoring()
+    2. checkTotalPricesDetailsAreCorrect()
+    3. checkDetailsAreStoringCorrectly()
+    4. checkAllCombinationsAreGettingByEnteringSampleUserBudget()

 # How To Use Project
 Clone the project by using Url "git@github.com:poojithaPoojaj/MySubscription.git"

 # Author
  Poojitha